macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 the girl be brought before him.
 Now the old man has to drag her out of the kitchen, and no one to blame but hisself.
 Ser looks

-her over and says, ‘So this is the whore you're so concerned for' and this besotted old fool says, ‘My Layna's no whore, ser'
+her over and says, 'So this is the whore you're so concerned for' and this besotted old fool says, 'My Layna's no whore, ser'

 right to Gregor's face.
-Ser, he never blinks, just says, ‘She is now' tosses the old man another silver, rips the dress off the
+Ser, he never blinks, just says, 'She is now' tosses the old man another silver, rips the dress off the

 wench, and takes her right there on the table in front of her da, her flopping and wiggling like a rabbit and making these